SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_saved_queries_list.rst

 		select_all        |

-The following is the syntax for the ``DESCRIBE SAVED QUERIES LIST LIKE`` command:
+The following is the syntax for the ``DESCRIBE SAVED QUERIES LIST LIKE`` command with a database specification:

 .. code-block:: postgres